Reading Leaf Removal Services

 Contact Reading's Department of Public Works for Seasonal Leaf Collection & Curbside Pickup Schedules

-Reading’s municipal leaf collection program is designed to support residents in managing fall yard waste while protecting the environment.
-The Reading Department of Public Works oversees curbside leaf pickup, which typically runs from late October through early December, aligning with the peak leaf drop in Massachusetts.
-Collection days are neighborhood-specific and may increase in frequency during peak weeks.
-Residents must use biodegradable paper bags—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Place bags curbside by 7:00 AM on collection day, ensuring they are set back from storm drains, hydrants, and vehicles.
-For larger volumes, the Transfer Station accepts bulk leaf drop-off with a valid permit during posted hours.
-In select areas, vacuum truck collection is available; follow posted guidelines for placement.
-All procedures comply with Massachusetts organic waste regulations.
+Reading’s municipal leaf collection program is a vital service for residents each autumn, typically running from late October through early December.
+Collection days are neighborhood-specific, with increased frequency during peak leaf drop.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Place bags curbside by 7:00 AM on your scheduled day, ensuring they are set well away from storm drains, hydrants, and parked vehicles.
+For those with larger volumes, the Transfer Station offers bulk disposal options, requiring a valid permit and adherence to posted hours.
+In select areas, vacuum truck collection may be available; check the latest procedures and updates.
+All practices align with Massachusetts organic waste regulations, supporting both environmental compliance and community health.

 Reading Department of Public Works